appscode/blog/content/post/kubevault-v2021.09.27/index.md

         - kind: ServiceAccount
           name: test-user-account
           namespace: test
   ```

 <p class="has-text-centered">
   <img src="secret-access-request.svg" alt="SecretAccessRequest Flowchart" style="border: none">
 </p>

   `SecretAccessRequest` has three different phases e.g: `WaitingForApproval`, `Approved`, `Denied`.
-Credential secret will only be issued if the phase is `Approved`.
+A credential secret will only be issued if the phase is `Approved`.
 An approved `SecretAccessRequest.status` may look like this:

   ```yaml
   status: